BenTzuHsien/BenTzuHsien.github.io/_pages/about.md

   - /about.html
 ---

-I am a master’s student in Robotics at the University of Minnesota, advised by [Prof. Karthik Desingh](https://karthikdesingh.com/) at the [Robotics Perception and Manipulation Lab](https://rpm-lab.github.io/).
+I am a master student in Robotics at the University of Minnesota, advised by [Prof. Karthik Desingh](https://karthikdesingh.com/) at the [Robotics Perception and Manipulation Lab](https://rpm-lab.github.io/).
 My long-term research goal is to develop learning-based **mobile manipulation** policies that enable robots to perform everyday tasks in human environments.
 To achieve this goal, my current research directions include:

 - **Last-meter navigation**
   Bridging the gap between navigation and manipulation by positioning robots precisely enough for downstream manipulation.
 My work focuses on learning navigation policies that enable manipulation policies to operate beyond stationary settings.